-The cleaning and maintenance are pretty straightforward, and be sure to follow my tips from the previous section to cut down on the overall cleaning needed.
+How to clean the Arizer Air 2– The cleaning and maintenance are pretty straightforward and be sure to follow my tips from the previous section to cut down on the overall cleaning needed.

 Once your stem and screen have become clogged, you can toss the entire setup into a jar of ISO.
 Let it sit for about 30 minutes and then rinse with warm water.
 It makes it easier to clean the screen and the mouthpiece if you remove the screen first.

-I do think that the Arizer 2 is a very nice upgrade over the OG Air.
+I do think that the Arizer 2 is a very nice upgrade over the OG Air but there are better vaporizers out there for the price.
 Increased airflow, full temp spectrum, and the universal micro USB are great upgrades.

 Air 2 Review Wrap-Up

 The Arizer Air II is the perfect vaporizer for both novices and advanced users.
 It’s fairly easy to load, the maintenance isn’t all that bad if you keep up on it, and the vapor quality is top-notch.